spacecloud-io/space-docs/content/security/jwt-based-authentication/custom-auth.md

 weight: 3
 ---

-Space Cloud supports JWT based suthentication.
+Space Cloud supports JWT based authentication.
 Hence, integrating your custom auth services with Space Cloud is a straight forward task.
 Check out [how JWT based authentication works](/security/jwt-based-authentication) in Space Cloud to learn more about it.

 ## How it works

 Whenever users make a signup/signin request, your auth service signs a token and provide it to your users.

 The supported signing algorithms as of now are `HS256` and `RS256`.
-This [answer](https://stackoverflow.com/questions/39239051/rs256-vs-hs256-whats-the-difference) on stackoverflow is a good resource to decide whether you should use HSA or RSA based algorithm for signing tokens.
+This [answer](https://stackoverflow.com/questions/39239051/rs256-vs-hs256-whats-the-difference) on StackOverflow is a good resource to decide whether you should use HSA or RSA based algorithm for signing tokens.

 Thereafter, the user should provide the token in each request to Space Cloud.
 For HTTP requests, the token should be present inside `Authorization` header as `Bearer <token>`, whereas for websocket requests, the token should be present in the `data.token` key of the message body.

 You need to ensure that Space Cloud is configured with the same secret that is used by your auth service for signing tokens.
-Checkout the section for [configuring JWT secrets](/security/jwt-based-authentication/configuring-jwt-secrets) in Space Cloud.
+Check out the section for [configuring JWT secrets](/security/jwt-based-authentication/configuring-jwt-secrets) in Space Cloud.

 Based on the resource that the user is trying to access and the security rules you have configured for that resource, Space Cloud will validate the token and enforce your access control logic.
-Checkout the [security rules](/security/jwt-based-authentication/configuring-jwt-secrets) to learn more about the possibilities of access control in Space Cloud.
+Check out the [security rules](/security/jwt-based-authentication/configuring-jwt-secrets) to learn more about the possibilities of access control in Space Cloud.

 ## Security checks

 ### Adding expiry to tokens

 To add expiry to your tokens, you should set the `exp` field of the JWT claims in your auth service.
-The value of the `exp` field should be time since epoch in seconds.
+The value of the `exp` field should be the time since epoch in seconds.

 **Example:**